APEC Haus Delivered to the PNG Government to Host the APEC 2018 Leaders’ Summit

-Jim Fitzpatrick Architects and Conrad Gargett have proudly collaborated on a civic and community project for the Government of Papua New Guinea (PNG).
-Formally known as APEC Haus, the building was officially handed over to the PNG Government in October 2018.
+Australian design practices Conrad Gargett and Jim Fitzpatrick Architects have proudly collaborated on a civic and community project for the Government of Papua New Guinea (PNG).
+Formally known as APEC Haus, the building was officially handed over to the PNG Government on 18 October 2018.

 APEC Haus has been designed and constructed on reclaimed land extended as a peninsula into Walter Bay, connected to the Ela Beach foreshore which underwent a major redevelopment.
 It is seen from PNG’s capital Port Moresby, as well as the adjacent hills and properties, as an integrated landmark within the area’s landscape.

-APEC Haus featured on the global stage in November 2018 to host the 21 Pacific Rim member economies when they gathered for the Asia-Pacific Economic Cooperation (APEC) 2018 Leaders’ Summit, an annual meeting.
+From 12 – 18 November 2018, APEC Haus will feature on the global stage to host the 21 Pacific Rim member economies when they gather for the Asia-Pacific Economic Cooperation (APEC) 2018 Leaders’ Summit, an annual meeting.
 APEC Haus is the second purpose built facility for APEC, the first being delivered in South Korea in 2005.
 APEC is a regional economic forum established in 1989 to leverage the growing interdependence of the Asia-Pacific, aiming to create greater prosperity for the people of the region by promoting balanced, inclusive, sustainable, innovative and secure growth, and by accelerating regional economic integration.
 Members include Australia, Brunei, Canada, Chile, China, Hong Kong, Indonesia, Japan, Republic of Korea, Malaysia, Mexico, New Zealand, PNG, Peru, The Philippines, Russia, Singapore, Taiwan, Thailand, USA and Vietnam.

-Conrad Gargett collaborated with Jim Fitzpatrick Architects during the detailed design phases to ensure the integrity of the concept was maintained.
+Conrad Gargett, executive architect and interior designer, who was engaged by Oil Search for the design, documentation and delivery of APEC Haus, collaborated with Jim Fitzpatrick Architects, the design architect and design director acting on behalf of Oil Search.
 Conrad Gargett provided full architecture, interior design and graphic design services and were novated to the construction company CPB Contractors to complete the documentation and construction phases of the project.

 In March 2017 PNG’s Prime Minister Peter O’Neill previewed APEC Haus using virtual reality technology when he visited Conrad Gargett’s Brisbane studio in Queensland, Australia.
 At that stage O’Neill proudly stated, “We are building a very functional but unique conference centre that will be cost-effective to build and will generate revenue after APEC 2018.
 Current expectations are that after APEC 2018, the building will host a museum, some retail space and cafes in addition to an upstairs function and conference space,” he highlighted.